Skip to content

 *Based on 2023 data.
 Indexed annually.

-There is no limit to how much you can withdraw as a Post-Secondary Educational Contribution Payment, but be mindful of how to withdraw the smart way.
+There is no limit to how much you can withdraw as a Post-Secondary Educational Contribution Payment, but be mindful of how to withdraw the smart way, so you can optimize your RESP withdrawals.
 For more information on the difference between Educational Assistance Payments and Post-Secondary Educational Withdrawal, visit Withdrawing from your RESP.

-Do I have to take it all out in one withdrawal, or can I have multiple withdrawals over a period of time?
+Do I have to take it all out in one withdrawal, or can I have multiple withdrawals over some time?

-Outside the restrictions described above, with your Embark RESP, you can control the amount and timing of withdrawals.
+Outside the restrictions described above, with your Embark RESP, you can control the amount and timing of withdrawals based on your child’s program and financial needs, giving you more flexibility on when you use your money.

 The list of institutions and programs that qualify for RESP Educational Assistance Payments is extensive, which gives you lots of options!